Janhavi404/Automatic-Weapon-Detection/README.md

 # Automatic-Weapon-Detection
-deployment of a hybrid model for automatic weapon detection/ anomaly detection for surveillance applications
+Deployment of a hybrid model for automatic weapon detection/ anomaly detection for surveillance applications

 ## Project Summary: